mrrizalaziz/mrrizalaziz/README.md

 ### Hi there 👋

-I am RizalAziz, and I work at Universiti of [BIDOR](https://www.youtube.com/channel/UC88JPi49H9MYDbpsjPjxVGw)
+I am RizalAziz, and I work at Universiti of Kuala Lumpur

 ## Contributing